F2/F2s-sourcemod-plugins/logs-spec.md

 ## Player related

+> [!WARNING]
+> Player related logs have not been finalized, and parsers should not implement this yet.

 To write meta data that is directly related to a player:

     <player> triggered "meta_data" (position "%i %i %i")